pengfei99/doc_center/docs/LLMs/stage_david/Models_candidate_selection.md

 # Models candidates selection

 To run the benchmark on models, we need to select some model candidates.
 The selection is based on
+- Base model
-- Base model architecture (e.g. MOE)
+- fine-tuned model architecture (e.g. MOE)
 - Base model parameters
+- Active model parameter
 - Quantization rules(Q4-K-M, etc)

 ## Model architecture